-Kampot is a great little city in southern Cambodia and some parts feel really French with colonial buildings and a thriving cafe culture.
+Kampot is a great little city in southern Cambodia.
+It was colonized by the French and some parts still show that influence with cololonial buildings and a thriving cafe culture.
 The city itself feels like a mini and relaxed version of Phnom Penh and out of town there are quaint guest houses dotted along a very pretty part of the Mekong.

 Driving up we stopped and had a ganders at some derelict buildings including Black Palace.
 It was originally the summer holiday residence of the former King Sihanouk and is surprisingly small in size (if we’re talking about regal homes!)
-Graffiti art covers most of the walls and although we were stood in the former home of a king in a Cambodian national park it somehow felt like an urban carpark.
-I loved looking closely at the walls to see little messages of well-wishes and inspiration from others who’ve passed through.
+Graffiti art covers most of the walls and although we were stood in the former home of a Cambodian King it somehow felt like we were stood in an urban carpark.
+I loved looking closely at the walls to see little well-wish messages from others who had passed through.
 There are also some bold messages, a personal favourite being “Fuck Trump”.

 The next stop was a BIG blue Buddha statue.
 It’s near Black Palace and is a relatively new addition to the park.

-Stepping inside made it all the more clear to imagine Bokor Palace in its heyday.
+Stepping inside made it so much easier to imagine Bokor Palace in its heyday.
 The walls have moulded in parts and dust covers the floor, but the tall ceilings and the angular pillars supporting them embody its former decadence.
 We galloped around the hall pretending we were at a 1920s dinner dance, although some lessons definitely wouldn’t go amiss judging by our skills!

 There’s a myriad of small corridors and staircases that lead to different sized rooms and balconies.
 It would be great for a game of hide and seek!
-Construction to maintain the building is ongoing and there has been talk of restoration seeing as it has so much potential.
-I hope they don’t.
-It bears so much history and is so unique as it currently stands.
+Construction to maintain the building is ongoing and there has been talk of restoring the building as it has so much potential.
+I really hope they don’t.
+Bokor bears so much history and is so unique as it currently stands.

 Also on the hill station is a old Catholic church.
 It’s extremely striking and looks and feels incredibly eerie.
 There’s still an alter inside but the the walls are covered with graffiti messages and there are damaged religious statues in the corridor.